Seeing Begins With Looking

 - Terry Barrett, Criticizing Photographs

-I would like to offer three fundamental characteristics of photographs, or art in general, and add to that one more.
+I would like to offer three fundamental characteristics of photographs, or art in general, and add one more.
 This will create a triangular pyramid.
-I suggest that we consider this structure being connected by flexible joints and hovering somewhere inside it will be our own view of the work under consideration.
-The elements of this will be:
+I suggest that we consider this structure being connected by flexible joints, and hovering somewhere inside will be our own view of the work under consideration.
+The elements of this relationship are:

 - Mind, my addition to the above, or our way of seeing guided by our mental framework and body of knowledge